ClusterM/hakchi2/README.md

 This is a GUI for hakchi by madmonkey.

-This application can add more games (game ROMs) to your Nintendo Classic Mini or Famicom Mini.
+This application can add more games (game ROMs) to your NES/SNES Classic Mini or Famicom Mini.
 All you need is to connect it to a Windows PC via Micro-USB cable.
 No soldering or disassembling required.

 https://github.com/ClusterM/hakchi2